 Ludo Van der Heyden has been Professor of Technology Management at INSEAD since 1988.
 He is actively teaching in the MBA, Executive, and PhD Programmes.
 He holds the INSEAD Chair in Corporate Governance.
-He is actively contributing to the MBA, Executive and PhD Programmes, and is the Academic Director of INSEAD's Corporate Governance Initiative and co-Director of the International Directors Programme, he is teaching the Value Creation for Owners & Directors.
+He is actively contributing to the MBA, Executive and PhD Programmes, and is the Academic Director of INSEAD's Corporate Governance Initiative and co-Director of the International Directors Programme, and the Value Creation for Owners & Directors.
 Ludo Van der Heyden was until recently the first holder of the Solvay Chair of Technological Innovation.

 He also was the first holder of the Wendel Chair in the Large Family Firm at INSEAD, which initiated INSEAD's activities in family business.
 The Chair led to the creation of the Wendel international Centre for Family Enterprise at Insead.
 Family Business represents the second facet of his INSEAD academic contribution.